 - Velcade (bortezomib) and dexamethasone (Vd)

-- VRd Lite (reduced dose and schedule of Veclade, Revlimid, and dexamethasone)
+- VRd Lite (reduced dose and schedule of Velcade, Revlimid, and dexamethasone)

 After maximum response to induction therapy has been achieved, your physician may recommend an autologous stem cell transplant (ASCT) followed by maintenance therapy.
 If you are not a candidate for ASCT or decline the transplant for other reasons, your healthcare team may discuss continuous therapy with you.
 The benefit of continuous therapy until disease progression has been amply demonstrated to improve survival, but is not necessary or appropriate for every patient.
 The financial, physical, and emotional implications of continuous therapy must be taken into consideration along with the characteristics of each patient’s multiple myeloma.

 The Latest Standard of Care for Newly Diagnosed Multiple Myeloma Patients